jmpherso/atelier-backend/README.md

 # RatingsAPI
 API for the ratings portion of Atelier storefront backend.

+## Ratings and Review API server
+The server the API is running on is a basic express server utilizing axios that handles POST/GET/PUT requests and calls 'model' functions to interact with the PostgreSQL database.

+## Ratings and Review Database Models
+Also contained is a models file that describes multiple functions used to interact directly with the PostgreSQL database.
+These models are called within the express server file.

 ## ETL scripts
 ETL scripts for importing CSV files to Postgres (ETLpostgres) and Mongo (ETLmongo).